iban-borras/informational-singularity-hypothesis/Documentation/variants_spec.md

 ## Variant B — Stratified inside→out (local‑only) + global finalize ⭐ GOLD STANDARD

-**Scientific Value:** Gold standard for HSI v32.
+**Scientific Value:** Gold standard for HSI.
 Fully compatible with all core principles.

 **Goal:** Preserve structural order during degradation; only the innermost contents are simplified at each pass.